paulwstorm/theCodaCollectionCodingChallenge/README.md

 # Project Structure

+This project uses Maven to manage its dependencies, so you will need to add the project as a maven project before it is able to run.
+If you have any trouble setting up the project or have any other questions, please feel free to contact me at: paulwwstorm@gmail.com

 ## Java files

 Inside of the controller folder you will find CodingChallengeController.java.
 This file sets up all endpoints for the project and manages request handling.